tlichtenberg/pytaf26/README.md

             Set the environment variable PYTAF_HOME to where you checked out the code - e.g. ~/github/pytaf26.

             The main module is src/pytaf.py and takes a number of command line arguments:
+                '-a', '--virtual_config_file', default=None, type='string'
                 '-b', '--browser', default=None, type='string
                 '-c', '--config_file', default='', type='string'
                 '-d', '--db', default='false', type='string'
                 '-e', '--excluded', default=None, type='string'
                 '-g', '--grid_address', default=None, type='string'
+                '-i,  '--override_settings, default=None, type='string'
                 '-m', '--modules', default=None, type='string'
+                '-o,  '--override_params, default=None, type='string'
+                '-s', '--settings', default=None, type='string'
                 '-t', '--test', default='', type='string'
                 '-u', '--url', default=None, type='string'
                 '-y', '--test_type', default='None', type='string'
                 '-z', '--loadtest_settings', default=None, type='string'

-                -b, --browser is used for Selenium tests to specify the browser type -c, --config is required and all other arguments are optional.
+                -a  --virtual_config_file is used to pass the config file in directly as a string -b, --browser is used for Selenium tests to specify the browser type -c, --config is required and all other arguments are optional.
 The config file must reside in $TEST_HOME/config
                 -d, --db defines whether to write the test results to the database. this should be set to false except for nightly regression tests
+                -e, --excluded to optionally exclude a test or tests (comma-separated list) -g, --grid_address is used to override the test_host:test_port settings for the Selenium Server -i, --override_settings override or add specific global settings with this comma-separated, key=value,key1=value1 string
+                -m, --modules if specified denotes a comma-separated list of modules to be included from the config file -o, --override_params override or add specific test case params with this comma-separated, key=value,key1=value1 string
+                -s, --settings is used to specify a global settings config file which will override the settings of any other config file used. as a comma-separated list, the second item is a config to import
-                -e, --excluded to optionally exclude a test or tests (comma-separated list) -g, --grid_address is used to override the test_host:test_port settings for the Selenium Server -m, --modules if specified denotes a comma-separated list of modules to be included from the config file -t, --test is set to None (by default), in which case p_test will attempt to run all the tests in the test config file, otherwise it will attempt to run the test(s) specified (multiple tests are set with a comma-separated list of their names)
+                -t, --test is set to None (by default), in which case p_test will attempt to run all the tests in the test config file, otherwise it will attempt to run the test(s) specified (multiple tests are set with a comma-separated list of their names)